 Answer: the equality between Man and Woman in The Qur’an; If we study The Qur’an today, we realize that The Qur’an has been planned for two different generations and different eras.

 35:31 “That which We Revealed to you of The Book (O Muhammad) is The Just (The Right, the complete, of The Book) confirming what was (Revealed) before It; because All’h, concerning His Servants, Is Knowledgeable, Insightful” (God Considers the level of insight and knowledge of His Servants.)“

 35:32 “Then (after Muhammad), We Bequeathed The Book unto those of our Servants Chosen (Messengers); so, among them is who wrongs himself; and among them is who takes a middle course; and among them anticipated the good events (of The Book) by All’h’s Leave; this being the High Grace.”

-Please excuse the repetition for the mention of some verses!
-This is in case some people would refer to “Questions and Answers”, individually!
+Please excuse the repeated mention of some verses.
+This is in case some people refer to “Questions and Answers”, individually!

 Nevertheless for both these categories, the equality of men and women is obviously and clearly mentioned in The Qur’an!